Pitt-Technical-Communications/Ski-Patrol-App/README.md

 ![Report Form](Images/report-form.jpg)

 ## Call Button
-If the user chooses to call rather that fill out a report, the application will dial the ski patrol with one button.
+If the user chooses to call rather that fill out a report, the application will dial the ski patrol with the click of one button.
 This is useful in the case that the user's hands may be too cold to fill out a form and they would rather talk to someone.
-It is also useful if the server is off for any reason and a user would like to report an accident.
+It is also useful if the server is turned off for any reason and a user would like to report an accident.
 The call functionality is depicted in the image below.

 ![Call Page](Images/call-button.jpg)
 ## Trail Map